asyncapi/website/pages/docs/tutorials/message-validation.md

 ## Validate messages
 In this step, you will send a message to your application using an MQTT broker and check the errors logged when you accidentally send an invalid message.

-1. Start your generated application.
+1. Start your generated application:

 <CodeBlock language="bash">
 {`npm run dev`}